thirumalaics/2024_learning_vault/Designing Data intensive applications/Unicode - attempt 2.md

 		- if we have 1 or 2 bytes left over at the end, padding is used
 		- Ma: 010011 010110 0001 -> 010011 010110 000100(00 added at the end to make it 6) -> TWE -> TWE=
 		- M: TQ==
+		- example of unicode-only characters:
+			- ✓ has unicode U+2713, decimal: 10003, bin: 00100111 00010011
+			- base64: 001001 110001 001100 -> JxM=
+				- this JxM is decoded not assuming ascii, base64 has it's own mapping between numbers and text
+				- Content-Transfer-Encoding: base64
+				- Content-Type: text/plain; charset=utf-8
+					- these help the receiving app to interpret these bytes back into human readable characters
+				- how does the decoder in recipient side knows how many zeros were appended?
+					- any unicode code point is enccoded with minimum multiple of 8 bits needed, even if the unicode code point does not turn on all the 8 bits of a byte.
+					- So when we type out characters, irrespective of how much bytes the unicode code point takes, the sequences of bytes are processed in blocks of 3 bytes in order to represent in base64
+					- the zeros are padded when the code point takes 8 bits or 16 bits, which are not multiples of 3
+					- in case of 8 bit code point, 4 0s are padded to make it consume 12 bits of base64, remaining two characters are equal to sign
+					- the equal to sign is an indicator that the 4 base64 characters are not fully occupied by the actual data, these two equal to signs are discarded, what remains is a 12 bit binary sequence, which is split into 8 and 4, since there were equal to, the 4 bits is discarded as it was filled with 0s, remaining 8 bits are decoded
 	- how can utf-7 can store any unicode code point correctly?
 		- inefficient and deprecated
 		- serious limitations